Mashhoodp/mashhoodp.github.io/_posts/2024-10-02-Setting-up-a-Tor-Server.md

 ## Customize Your Website

-You have two options to customize your website:
+You have two options to quickly customize your website:

 ### Edit the default index.html